 Hear from some of the leading cultural minds of our time in Perspectives, a new initiative developed by The Bob Hawke Prime Ministerial Centre, ACE Open and Guildhouse.
 This series of thought-provoking lectures invites leading artists, makers and cultural thinkers to Adelaide to engage with compelling ideas currently shaping our world.

-Leading the program in 2019 was acclaimed photographer Hoda Afshar.
+Leading the program in 2019 was acclaimed photographer Hoda Afshar (access video here).
 Having recently won the $30,000 William and Winifred Bowness Photography Prize with her portrait of Berhouz Boochani, and exhibited at the MCA’s Primavera 2018 with the moving work ‘Remain’, made on Manus Island in collaboration with Boochani, Afshar will discuss the connection between images and representation, and asks how the medium of photography might be used to untangle them.

 Arts and cultural tourism academic Adrian Franklin (Tuesday 16 July) will introduce the concept of the anti-museum, document its conceptual history since the eighteenth century, and identify its increasing relevance and presence to contemporary art today.
 Franklin’s book The Making of MONA was published in 2014, with forthcoming titles set for publication through Routledge and Sydney University Press across 2019-20.